A Buddhist in Mongolia

 In 1990 after the pro-democracy demonstrations, the Russian influence on Mongolia waned and the communist regime was replaced by an open multi-party system.
 During the 1990s, slowly Buddhism came back.
 Only four of the original Buddhist monasteries and a handful of Buddhist monks of Mongolia had survived the communist regime.

 Mongolians follow the Tibetan Mahayana branch of Buddhism and thus are the followers of Dalai Lama.
 India also helped the renaissance of Buddhism in Mongolia by sending Kushok Bakula Rinpoche, a Buddhist lama, as its ambassador in 1990.
 He established a Buddhist temple in UB.
-Some months later, after a gap of almost seventy years, an assembly of Buddhist monks was held in the Gandam monastery of Ulaanbataar.
+Some months later, after a gap of almost seventy years, a national assembly of Buddhist monks was held in the Gandam monastery of Ulaanbataar.
 The Buddhist temple established by Rinpoche is located near the Gandam monastery.

 Today Buddhism is back in the lives of Mongolians.
 Old forgotten Buddhist temples are being repaired and reopened.
 Gandam monastery in UB is the most important Buddhist temple in the country with an 86 feet high statue of Avalokiteshwara form of Buddha.